AnsgarLichter/MovieDatabase/README.md

 ## Requirements

 ### Functional Requirements
-* The user must be able to search for movies and series.
+* The user must be able to search for movies and series by its title.
-* The user must be able to search for actors.
+* The user must be able to filter his search results for the movies and series by the release year, the region and the genres.
-* The user must be able to view details of the actor such as personal details, movies in which the actor played with
+* The user must be able to view the following details of a movie:
+    * Title
+    * Year
+    * Genres
+    * User Rating / IMDB Rating
+    * Length of the Movie
+    * Description of the Plot
+    * Release Date
+    * Budget
+    * Revenue
+    * Director, Writer, ...
+    * The Platforms on which the movie is available in your current country
+    * Cast
+    * Poster / Thumbnail
-* The user must be able to view details of a movie or a series.
-The details shoud cover lenght, description, genre, etc..
+* The user must be able to view the following details of a series:
+    * Title
+    * Year
+    * Genres
+    * User Rating / IMDB Rating
+    * Length of a typical episode
+    * Description of the Plot
+    * Release Date
+    * Director, Writer, Creators, ...
+    * The Platforms on which the movie is available in your current country
+    * Seasons inlcuding their release year, their number of episodes and the description
+    * Cast
+    * Poster / Thumbnail
-* The user must be able to filter movies by its genre, actors, etc..
+* The user must be able to search for actors by their names.
-* The user must be able to filter actors by their movies, origin country, etc..
+* The user must be able to filter his search results for the actors by TODO
+* The user must be able to view the following details for an actor:
+    * Movies and series in which the actor had screen time
+    * Name
+    * Biography
+    * Profile Picture
-* The user must be able to add a movie or a series to his watchlist.
+* The user must be able to add a movie or a series to his own watchlist.
 * The user must be able to view the movies or series in his watchlist.
 * The user must be able to remove movies or series from his watchlist.